xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 ### Step 1 - Get the code

-The repository we're going to be building on is [here](https://github.com/CorndelWithSoftwire/DevOps-Course-Workshop-Module-07-08).
+We'll be working on top of this repository.
 Because you'll need to change some settings on the repository later in the workshop, it's recommended that you [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository instead of cloning it.
 To do that:
 1. Click the Fork button in the top right on the repository page.
 2. Select your GitHub user when it asks you where you should fork it to.
-3. This should take you to a fork of the repository on your account, e.g. https://github.com/MyUser/DevOps-Course-Workshop-Module-07-08 where MyUser will be replaced by your username.
+3. This should take you to a fork of the repository on your account, e.g. https://github.com/MyUser/DevOps-Course-Workshop-Module-07-Learners where MyUser will be replaced by your username.
 4. You can now clone and push to that repository as normal.

 ### Step 2 - Set up the app